lazywithclass/learning/noita/README.md

 This is almost like a journal, so I can come back later and try to discover as many secrets.

+## 1541933618

+Second holy mountain with lottery and tinkering (pick lottery), healing wand in the next biome.

 ### 98744047

 Great fun, chance to create a laser wand.
 Got destroyed by [Skoude](https://noita.fandom.com/wiki/Skoude), didn't know how to face him.